Mysuru–Renigunta Express

-Mysuru–Renigunta Express is an Weekly Express Train which runs Between the Mysore & Renigunta section which comes under the South Western Railway zone in Karnataka, Tamil Nadu & Andhra Pradesh State in India.
+Mysuru–Renigunta Express is a Weekly Express Train which runs Between the Mysore & Renigunta section which comes under the South Western Railway zone in Karnataka, Tamil Nadu & Andhra Pradesh State in India.
 It is an Important connectivity for commuters of Mysuru (Mysore) and Renigunta.

 Overview

 Mysuru–Renigunta Express was officially started by South Western Railway on 1 June 2018, for connecting the Southern parts of Karnataka and Andhra Pradesh and increasing frequency for Mysuru (Mysore) and Renigunta Route.

 Routes

 This train passes through KSR Bengaluru City, & on both sides.

 Traction

 As the route is fully electrified, the WAP 7 and WAP 4 loco pulls the train to its destination.